ssybbc/ssybbc.github.io/_posts/work.md

 # Discussing about the Project 3
+Our rendered repo is [here](https://github.com/ViviFeathers/ST558-PROJECT-3/blob/main/Project_3_final.md), which is a nicely rendered repo.
 Our repo is located [here](https://github.com/ViviFeathers/ST558-PROJECT-3), which has the outlined readme file including all five education categories.

 ## What would you do differently?